Epilepsy and alcohol - an introduction

 In this article

-If you have epilepsy you may have heard about the link between alcohol and seizures.
-It is true that drinking beer, wine and spirits can make you more likely to have a seizure.
-Here are the risk factors that you should be aware of:
+If you have epilepsy you may have heard about risks related to alcohol and seizures.
+It is true that drinking beer, wine and spirits may make you more likely to have a seizure.
+So, it’s important to be aware of the facts around epilepsy and alcohol.

 • Sleep deprivation

 Alcohol can also interact with your body's sleep pattern.
-For many people with epilepsy, poor sleep can be a seizure trigger.
+For many people with epilepsy, poor sleep may be a seizure trigger.

 Learn more: Epilepsy seizure triggers